MadStu/HTMLCSSEPP/README.md

 ### Media

 - All photographic images on the website are owned by me.
+- The social media icons were downloaded from https://iconmonstr.com/
 - The responsive mockup image at the top of the README.md was created at https://websitemockupgenerator.com/